Nursing Care FAQ from Bristol Care Homes

-Our Specialist Care includes: Alzheimer’s, Cancer Care, Colitis & Crohn’s Disease, Hearing Impairment, Motor Neurone Disease, Multiple Sclerosis, Orthopaedic, Parkinson’s Disease, Speech Impairment, Stroke, Visual Impairment
+Our Specialist Care includes: Alzheimer’s, Cancer, Colitis & Crohn’s Disease, Hearing Impairment, Motor Neurone Disease, Multiple Sclerosis, Orthopaedic, Parkinson’s Disease, Speech Impairment, Stroke, Visual Impairment

-The types of care we offer at our homes include: Convalescent Care, Day Care, Own GP if required, Palliative Care, Physiotherapy, Respite Care
+The types of care we offer at our homes include: Convalescent, Day, Own GP if required, Palliative, Physiotherapy and Respite Care.

-We have a separate specialist Dementia Care Unit at Glebe House in beautiful Almondsbury.
+We have a separate specialist Dementia Unit at Glebe House in beautiful Almondsbury.